 Swimming is an important part of summer and the Apachi experience.
 We want our campers to have fun and be safe in and around the water.

+We use 2 different swim programs across our camps.
+American Red Cross and British Swim School.
 Our swim programs allow campers to learn at their own pace in a confidence-building environment.
 Safety is our priority and all members of our Aquatics staff are American Red Cross certified lifeguards with CPR training for the professional rescuer.

 American Red Cross’ Learn-to-Swim program focuses on building skills one step at a time.
 By giving campers the opportunity to master one element before moving on to the next, it makes it easy to build confidence in the water.